No momento, esta página não está disponível em português

 Webhooks Subscribe to Standard webhooks.

-To return funds to your customer:
+To return funds to the shopper:

 In your request, include: